Your new secret weapon for getting shredded

 But to burn the most fat possible, you’ve got to blast right through it.

 That’s the secret to lactic acid training: losing fat by significantly boosting your body’s lactic acid levels.
 If you can take it, you should see your abs again in just a few weeks.

 The burn is caused by your body using glycogen (the body’s stored carbohydrates) for energy.
 In an anaerobic environment (like strength training and other high-intensity workouts like sprints), the glycogen breaks down into a variety of different compounds, including pyruvate, which then turns into hydrogen ions—the real trigger of the burn.
-It’s their presence that creates lactic acid in the muscles.
+It’s their buildup that creates lactic acid (lactate) in the muscles.

-The more lactic acid present, the more growth hormone (GH) your body releases.
-That’s key, because GH causes muscles to grow and makes fat turn to fuel.
+However, it is clear that more lactic acid leads to more growth hormone production which causes muscles to grow and turns fat to fuel.
 The only problem?
 Spiking your lactic acid production means long sets and short rest periods.
 In other words, it’s hard.

 You’ll perform your sets with a slow speed on the upward portion of each rep, such as the pressing stage of a dumbbell bench press.
 This will mean you’ll have to lighten the weights.
 It’s likely to feel different than any kind of training you’ve done—and the results will be too.

 Perform the workout once per week, completing heavier workouts on your other training days.
 Rest at least a day between each session.

 Perform the exercises marked “A,” “B,” and sometimes “C” in sequence, resting as directed between sets, until all sets are done.
 Be sure to perform the reps at the specified speed.
 Choose weights that are 20% to 25% lighter than what you would normally use.